jdub0341/cake/README.md

 # Cake
-whats it take to bake a pretty cake?
+What's it take to bake a pretty cake?

 # Exercise 1
 ## First you will each be assigned an ingredient: